A cellular automaton decoder for a noise-bias tailored color code: The XYZ Color Code

 \subsection{Logical Operators at Infinite Bias}

+We refer to any operator that commutes with the stabilizer group, but has a nontrivial action on the code space, as a logical operator.
+In other words, the logical operators are the set $Z(\mathcal{S}) \backslash \mathcal{S}$, where $Z(\mathcal{S})$ is the centralizer of the stabilizer group.

 We now consider what logical errors may occur under infinitely biased noise.
+These are the set of logical operators that are also members of $\mathcal{P}^Z_N$.
 We call such operators \textit{biased logical operators}.
 For simplicity, we restrict ourselves to infinitely biased single sublattice noise.
 We specify a logical operator $R$ using a series of bitstrings $R^{(j)}$.
 Each $R^{(j)}$ represents the action of the operator on row $j$, with bit $R^{(j)}_i$ being 1 if $R$ acts as $Z$ on site $(i,j,b)$, and 0 if it acts as the identity.
-In order to satisfy all stabilizers, we then have the relation:
+Since stabilizer $A_{i,j}$ has only one $X$ operator on row $j$ and two on row $j+1$, $R^{(j)}$ must be completely determined by $R^{(j+1)}.$ In order to satisfy all stabilizers, we then require (Fig.~\ref{fig:CAevolutions}(a)):

 where addition is performed mod 2.
 Additionally, due to periodic boundary conditions, indices of the bit string are only defined modulo $L$, where $L$ is the linear size of the system.
 The function $f:\mathbb{F}_2^L\rightarrow \mathbb{F}_2^L$ is called the update rule, or evolution rule.
 This is an example of a local update rule\cite{Yoshida13, yoshida2013, Devakul19}, or \textit{cellular automaton}: each bit in $R^{(j)}$ depends only on a local region in $R^{(j-1)}$.
 In particular, it is an example of an \textit{elementary cellular automaton}.
 Elementary cellular automata have been studied extensively and classified.
-In Wolfram's classification of elementary cellular automata, Eq.~\ref{eq:nextrow} is called rule 108 \cite{wolfram1983}.
-Starting from a bit string with only a single index equal to one, its evolution is a discrete form of the Sierpinski fractal, see Fig.~\ref{fig:CAevolutions}(a).
+In Wolfram's classification of elementary cellular automata, Eq.~\ref{eq:nextrow} is called rule 102 \cite{wolfram1983}.
+Starting from a bit string with only a single index equal to one, its evolution is a discrete form of the Sierpinski fractal, see Fig.~\ref{fig:CAevolutions}(b).

 The Sierpinski fractal form of logical operators gives an intuitive explanation for the lack of string-like operators at infinite bias.
 In particular, the Sierpinski fractal has dimension $\log(3)/\log(2)$.
 If the system size is $L \times L $, then the weight of the fractal scales as $L^{\log(3)/\log(2)}$.
 A string-like logical operator, on the other hand, has weight scaling as $L$.
 We make this intuition rigorous in Appendix \ref{app:optimalsize}, by proving that there exists an infinite family of system sizes with no stringlike operators.